oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

 1. Create an ingress route for the domain, in the domain namespace, by using the following YAML file.

     a.
-Copy the following WLS Domain YAML to a file called `/tmp/quickstart/quick-start-ingress-route.yaml` or similar:
+Copy the following IngressRoute YAML to a file called `/tmp/quickstart/ingress-route.yaml` or similar:

     {{%expand "Click here to view the ingress route YAML file." %}}